womenhackfornonprofits/whfnp-volunteer-portal-api/README.md

 Run the Application.java class to test the code

 The application should automatically create the required tables and relationships in the database, and populate with some test data.

-Some results should be displayed in the console.
+Some test user records from the database should be displayed in the console.